brongulus/brongulus.github.io/content/notes/elements-of-computing-systems.md

 > "Form follows function."

 A machine language can be viewed as an agreed-upon formalism designed to manipulate a _memory_ using a _processor_ and a set of _registers_.
-Unlike high-level languages, whose design goals are cross-platform compatibility and power of expression, machine languages are designed to effect direct execution in, and control of, a specific hardware platform.
+Unlike high-level languages, whose design goals are cross-platform compatibility and power of expression, machine languages are designed to effect direct execution in a specific hardware platform and its control.
 For this project, Hack machine language is used.

 Machine language programs can be written in either _binary_ or _symbolic_ instructions.
 Programs writtern in symbolic(_assembly_) languages are translated into executable binary code by a translator program called _assembler_.